 FY Common Read Program

-Students will be given the book and a brief introduction at the new student orientation sessions in June.
+Students will be given the 2016 book and a brief introduction at the new student orientation sessions in June.
 Following these sessions, students are tasked to read the book carefully throughout the summer and use discussion questions to better understand and deepen their knowledge of the book.
-Upon return to campus in the fall, First-Year students will participate in a discussion of the book in small groups along with a variety of other co-curricular programs related to the themes and topics in the book.
+Upon return to campus in the fall, First-Year students will write a response to the book to be included in their E-Portfolio as well as participate in a discussion of the book in small groups along with a variety of other co-curricular programs related to the themes and topics in the book.
 This gives them an opportunity to share their views on the book and the events that took place in it both with other students and with members of the faculty and staff.

-If you have any questions about the FY Common Read program, please contact Carrie Cokely, Director, First Year Studies, at 617-333-2971 or email@example.com.
+If you have any questions about the FY Common Read program, please contact Dr. Si Pearman, First Year Coordinator.